mirumee/ariadne-website/website/versioned_docs/version-0.4.0/enums.md

 }
 ```

 In the database, the application may store those weights as integers from 0 to 2.
-Normally, you would have to implement a custom resolver transforming GraphQL representation to the integer but, like with scalars, you would have to remember to use this boiler plate on every use.
+Normally, you would have to implement a custom resolver transforming GraphQL representation to the integer but, you would have to remember to use this boilerplate in every resolver.

-Ariadne provides an `EnumType` utility class thats allows you to delegate this task to GraphQL server:
+Ariadne provides an `EnumType` utility thats allows you to delegate this task to GraphQL server:

 ```python
 import enum